Anxiety Therapy that Identifies and Heals the Root Cause

 Anxiety & Awakening – The Link

 This perceived lack of safety puts our nervous system into a permanent state of hyper-arousal (fight or flight), so we feel anxious about anything and everything.
 Our mind tries to make sense of things by projecting our anxiety onto things in the outside world.
 So, we think we’re anxious about something “out there”, but the real problem is inside of us – we don’t know who we are!
-Put really simply – generalised anxiety is our ego-self fearing for its own survival.
+Put simply – generalised anxiety is often our ego-self fearing for its own survival.

 What causes anxiety and how to heal it?

 - Emotional Suppression: When emotions like anger, sadness or fear are pushed down instead of being expressed, they can surface indirectly as anxiety.
-The build-up of emotional energy creates imbalances in the body, heart and mind, which often manifest as anxiety.
-Developing a felt sense of safety, then gently feeling into the supressed emotion and the deficient feeling that lies beneath it, is the key to resolving this type of anxiety.
+The build-up of emotional energy creates imbalances in the body, heart and mind, which can manifest as anxiety or chronic disease.
+Gently feeling into the suppressed emotion and the deficient feeling beneath it – from a place of safety – is the key to resolving this type of anxiety.

 A Unique Anxiety Therapist